aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 2. Owner deposits her Aptos coins funds as stake, or have funds assigned by a staking service.
 The stake must be at least the minimum amount required.
 3. **The validator node cannot sync until the stake pool becomes active.**
 4. Operator validates and gains rewards.
 5. The staked pool is automatically be locked up for a fixed duration (set by the Aptos governance) and will be automatically renewed at expiration.
 You cannot withdraw any of your staked amount until your lockup period expires.
-See [https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728](https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728).
+See [stake.move#L728](https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728).
 6. Operator must wait until the new epoch starts before their validator becomes active.

 :::tip Joining the validator set
-For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](/nodes/validator-node/operator/staking-pool-operations#joining-validator-set).
+For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](../nodes/validator-node/operator/staking-pool-operations.md#joining-validator-set).
 :::

 ### Minimum and maximum stake

 You must stake the required minimum amount to join the validator set.
 Moreover, you can only stake up to the maximum stake amount.
+The current required minimum for staking is 1M APT tokens.

 If at any time after joining the validator set, your current staked amount exceeds the maximum allowed stake (for example as the rewards are added to your staked amount), then your voting power and the rewards will be calculated only using the maximum allowed stake amount, and not your current staked amount.